Tommy Tremble

-Tommy Tremble (born June 2, 2000) is an American football tight end for the Carolina Panthers of the National Football League (NFL).
-He played college football at Notre Dame and was drafted by the Panthers in the third round of the 2021 NFL Draft.
+Thomas Steven Tremble (born June 2, 2000) is an American professional football tight end for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish and was selected by the Panthers in the third round of the 2021 NFL draft.

-Early life and college career
+Early life and college

 Tremble attended Wesleyan School in Peachtree Corners, Georgia.
 He committed to the University of Notre Dame to play college football in 2018.
 After not playing in any games his true freshman year, Tremble played in all 13 in 2019, recording 16 receptions for 183 yards and four touchdowns.
 In 2020, he had 19 receptions for 218 yards.
-After the season he declared for the 2021 NFL Draft.
+After the season he declared for the 2021 NFL draft.

-Statistics
+College statistics

 Professional career

-Tremble was selected by the Carolina Panthers in the third round with the 83rd overall pick in the 2021 NFL Draft.
+Tremble was selected by the Carolina Panthers in the third round with the 83rd overall pick in the 2021 NFL draft.
 Tremble signed his four-year rookie contract with Carolina on July 22, 2021.
+In Week 5, against the Philadelphia Eagles, he recorded his first NFL touchdown on a five-yard reception.
+As a rookie, he appeared in 16 games and started 11.
+He finished with 20 receptions for 180 receiving yards and a touchdown.

+On October 22, 2022, during Week 7 against the Tampa Bay Buccaneers, Tremble scored his first touchdown of the season on his only catch of the game on a 29–yard pass from P. J. Walker.
+In the 2022 season, he appeared in 17 games and started four.
+He finished with 19 receptions for 174 receiving yards and three receiving touchdowns.
+In the 2023 season, he appeared in 16 games and started eight.
+He finished with 23 receptions for 194 yards and three touchdowns.
+In the 2024 season, he recorded 23 receptions for 234 yards and two touchdowns.

+On March 8, 2025, Tremble re-signed with the Panthers on a two-year contract worth $16 million, with $8 million guaranteed.
+On May 27, Tremble underwent successful surgery on his back.

-NFL career statistics
+Professional statistics

 Personal life

 His father, Greg Tremble, played in the NFL and was a member of the Dallas Cowboys who won Super Bowl XXX.